Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 You Have A Fear Of Conflict

-Your fear of conflict will cause you to twist yourself into a pretzel to avoid clashing with your partner.
+Your fear of conflict causes you to twist yourself into a pretzel to avoid clashing with your partner.
 You’ll end up swallowing your point of view because you don’t want to upset them.
-By never speaking up and sharing how you feel, you will eventually explode like a volcano and that eruption is so out of character and so awful that the cycle repeats again and again (either with a new partner or with the same person if they stick around).
+By never speaking up and sharing how you feel, you’ll eventually explode like a volcano.
+That eruption is so out of character and feels so awful that the cycle repeats again and again (either with a new partner or with the same person if they stick around).

 Conflicts are a natural part of being a human living with other humans.
-Being able to work through your differences in a healthy way creates a bond and an emotional intimacy that cements the trust and love between the two of you.
-Avoiding conflict doesn’t make it go away, it just creates an emotional chasm between the two of you that blocks intimacy and connection.
+Being able to work through your differences in a healthy way creates emotional intimacy and builds trust.
+Avoiding conflict doesn’t make it go away; it creates an emotional chasm between you that blocks intimacy and connection.

 -